Nepal Hot Spot Mapping

 Global HIV prevention efforts have long focused on “high risk” groups, such as sex workers, whose activities put them at increased risk of HIV infection.
 HIV in Nepal is a concentrated epidemic, with higher levels of HIV among key affected populations, notably people who inject drugs, men who have sex with men, transgender people, sex workers (male and female), and male labor migrants and their spouses.
 In Nepal, the Ministry of Health estimates that between 0.4 percent and 2 percent of the female population engages in sex work.
 HIV prevalence among female sex workers is approximately 2 percent, 10 times higher than in the general population.
 The SHOPS Plus program in Nepal supports the Nepal Contraceptive Retail Sales Company (CRS) to increase use of condoms among sex workers and their clients by strengthening CRS’s capacity for evidence-based condom promotion and distribution in “hot spots,” locations where transactional sex takes place or is negotiated for in the areas where CRS works.
-This study measures condom accessibility and availability near these areas through mapping hot spots and condom-selling outlets in nearby areas.
+This study measured condom accessibility and availability near these areas through mapping hot spots and condom-selling outlets in nearby areas.

 The study objectives were to: